gallendes/ser494_23fc_project/README.md

 It was cleared by course staff (R. Acuna) for public release on 1/12/2025.

-Please find the final paper [here](https://drive.google.com/file/d/1iTLeK5HtBBmtzcjQrepcu-sGbRNS4RSR/view?usp=drive_link).
+As part of the class project requirements, the final paper can be found [at this link](https://drive.google.com/file/d/1iTLeK5HtBBmtzcjQrepcu-sGbRNS4RSR/view?usp=drive_link).

 ### 1. Overview